-- Increase the City of Victoria's capacity to support development of affordable housing, and - Remove municipal barriers to the development of more affordable housing options.
+- Increase the City of Victoria's capacity to support development of affordable housing. - Remove municipal barriers to the development of more affordable housing options.

 Under the umbrella of these two themes, the following report presents the Task Force's recommendations as well as the rationale provided by Task Force members to support implementation of the recommended actions.
-The report also identifies each recommendation within a three year time frame within which the recommendations are expected to be implemented should they be adopted by Council.
+The report also identifies each recommendation within a three-year time frame within which the recommendations are to be implemented.